Skip to content

 Illustration: The Touch & Go

-The UK Ministry of Defence will invest £1.4 billion in developing new air-launched weapon systems, foregoing further upgrades to existing Storm Shadow and Meteor missiles.
+The UK Ministry of Defence commits substantial funding to the Stratus missile program, foregoing further upgrades to Storm Shadow and Meteor to focus on future weapons capabilities.

 The gist